 Saltwater pearls are produced by mollusks implanted inside of an oyster that lives in salt water.
 Originally from oceans near Thailand, Indonesia, Tahiti and Australia, saltwater pearls can be grown in other parts of Asia, including China, Japan and Vietnam.
 Akoya pearls, Tahitian pearls and South Sea pearls are all varieties of saltwater pearls.

 Cultured saltwater pearls range in their size from approximately 2mm to 15mm.
 They’re usually round in shape and white or cream in color (except for Tahitian black pearls).
 The luster of saltwater pearls is dependent on the variety along with the specific pearl strand.
 Therefore, it’s important to review the pearls closely before purchase.

 Saltwater pearls tend to be more expensive than freshwater pearls because they take longer to cultivate.
 The mollusk only produces one pearl at a time in saltwater oysters whereas freshwater oysters can produce up to 30 pearls.

 While saltwater pearls are more expensive, it can be difficult to tell the difference.
-This Akoya pearl necklace, for instance, is made of saltwater pearls and this pearl strand necklace is made of freshwater pearls.
+This Akoya pearl necklace from Blue Nile, for instance, is made of saltwater pearls and this pearl strand necklace also from Blue Nile is made of freshwater pearls.
 The difference is slight, and your decision should be made on personal preference and budget.

 Because of their nearly perfectly round shape, saltwater pearls make for stunning necklaces, earrings and bracelets.
 The pearls vary in size, color and luster, so be sure to review a few styles before making your purchase.